-Falls and motor vehicle crashes share common causative factors (eg, impaired vision, muscle strength, cognition).
-A history of falls in the past 1 to 2 yr indicates increased risk of crashes and should prompt further evaluation of physical functioning (see above).
+Falls and MVCs share common causative factors (eg, impaired vision, muscle strength, cognition).
+A history of falls in the past 1 to 2 yr indicates increased risk of MVCs and should prompt further evaluation of physical functioning (see Physical function).

 Cardiac disorders may increase driving risk.
 General guidelines include refraining from driving for

 However, patients should discuss these specific recommendations with their cardiologist or primary care physician.

 Patients with severe heart failure (eg, class IV heart failure, dyspnea at rest or while driving) should refrain from driving until they can be evaluated with on-road testing.

 Neurologic disorders also increase driving risk.
 Specific disorders include